AnzoDK/Anilist-Toggle-Scores/README.md

 ## Why?
 Sometimes a good show can hide behind a really bad score, and sometimes the score influences your decision to take a gamble on a show that sounds interesting - This script aims to minimize that factor, and lets you be a little more daring and exploritive with your anime choices :)

+## Compatibility
+The script should work with all browsers on desktop, and is tested with TamperMonkey and ViolentMonkey